DrPriya27/Probability-Primer/Probability_Tutorial.md

     - **Special Case – All elements are used:**
         - If we use all \( n \) elements (\( r = n \)): \( n! \) permutations
+          Why?
+            For the first position, you have ( n ) choices.
+            For the second position, you have ( n-1 ) choices (since one is already used).
+            For the third, ( n-2 ), and so on, until all positions are filled.
         - **Example 1:**
             How many ways can 6 books be arranged on a shelf?
             Solution: \( 6! = 720 \) ways.